apache/artemis-examples/examples/features/standard/consumer-rate-limit/readme.md

 To run the example, simply type **mvn verify** from this directory, or **mvn -PnoServer verify** if you want to start and create the broker manually.

-With ActiveMQ Artemis you can specify a maximum consume rate at which a JMS MessageConsumer will consume messages.
+With Apache Artemis you can specify a maximum consume rate at which a JMS MessageConsumer will consume messages.
 This can be specified when creating or configuring the connection factory.
 See `jndi.properties`.

-If this value is specified then ActiveMQ Artemis will ensure that messages are never consumed at a rate higher than the specified rate.
+If this value is specified then Apache Artemis will ensure that messages are never consumed at a rate higher than the specified rate.
 This is a form of consumer _throttling_.

 ## Example step-by-step